 Libraries, museums and archives are carrying out small, medium and massive digitization projects and providing public access to the resulting digital collections.
 Google, Amazon, Yahoo, and Microsoft, among others, are partnering with cultural institutions to increase the pace at which these collections are brought to the public.
 Foundations are providing needed financial support as well.
 These projects now number in the millions!

 Mass digitization has facilitated growing recognition that a policy of overprotection is just as destructive to copyright's aims as one of underprotection.
 The balance between the two is not static.
 It changes with the times.
 We need to change it now.
 That said, legislative change in most countries is glacial.
 This forces work-arounds.
-So what are our work-arounds for the gross mistake of century to century and a half long copyright terms?
+So what are our work-arounds for the gross mistake of creating copyright terms that can last well over a century?

 First, we are developing better tools to identify those works that actually are in the public domain.
 The University of Michigan, in partnership with the HathiTrust Digital Library, have reviewed hundreds of thousands of books to help determine copyright status.
 Because of their efforts there are thousands and thousands of books that we now know are in the public domain and free to use without restrictions.
 The New York Public Library is working on a project to digitize and transcribe the renewal records from the Copyright Office.
 This will help us identify even more works that are likely in the public domain.